-Educating young people on the consequences of serious youth violence seen as key.
-From perspective of offenders and the implications for their lives as well as from the point of view of victims and their families.
+Educating young people on the consequences of serious youth violence is seen as key.
+Both from the perspective of offenders and the implications on their lives, as well as from the point of view of victims and their families.

 "Educate young people of the consequences of such violence, due to the decisions and choices that they make at such a young age"